Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 What is software localization?

 Software localization adapts the internationalized software into other languages and regions.
-Localization instead refers to the translation of that separated content into a specific language, and usually occurs after internationalization.
-But it goes further than that.
 It can include the cultural and country-specific aspects of different languages, such as:

 Here’s what localization looks like in action.
 Let’s use dates as an example.